Enabel/docker-php/README.md

 [![Docker Images build](https://github.com/Enabel/docker-php/actions/workflows/publish.yml/badge.svg)](https://github.com/Enabel/docker-php/actions/workflows/publish.yml)

 Docker image based on the official php image (fpm-alpine) embedding some useful extensions (intl, mbstring, pdo, gd, ...) for Symfony projects.
-Default image don't have any debug tools, but you can use the `xdebug` image to have xdebug or the `pcov` image to have pcov.
+Default image don't have any debug tools, but you can use the `debug` image to have xdebug and pcov.
+The 'cli' image is also available for running php scripts.

 ## Usage

+### Working directory

+The working directory is `/usr/share/nginx/html` for the `default` and `debug` images, and `/app` for the `cli` image.

 ### Docker compose